15 Movies that Pull Viewers Into the Mystery | Wealth of Geeks

 5. Disturbia (2007)

 After being placed on house arrest, teenager Kale (Shia LaBeouf) begins spying on his neighbors, becoming increasingly convinced that one of them is a serial killer.
-As one viewer comments, Disturbia is essentially a modern remake of Rear Window.
-It features an identical storyline with the added charms of modern cinema, like an incredibly believable and charismatic performance from Shia Labeouf.
+It features an incredibly believable and charismatic performance from Shia Labeouf.

 6. The Conversation (1974)